-Wes and Michael are Dads to Katie, Talulah and Duke.
-Talulah and Duke were born with the help of an amazing Surrogate Caroline, (and some incredible egg donors).
-They are on a mission to help raise awareness of Same-Sex Parenting and help normalise their own modern family, as they help shine the spotlight, positively on families like theirs, with either two Mummies, two Daddies, one Mummy or one Daddy.
+Wes and Michael are Dads to Katie, Talulah, and Duke.
+Talulah and Duke were born with the help of amazing surrogate, Caroline, (and some incredible egg donors).
+They are on a mission to raise awareness of same-sex parenting and help normalise their own modern family, as they help shine the spotlight, positively on families like theirs, with either two Mummies, two Daddies, one Mummy or one Daddy.

-Since getting to know them on Instagram (@twodads.u.k), we’ve been totally inspired by their journey to becoming the incredible family they are now and are super excited they’ve chosen to share their story with us here…
+After coming across their Instagram page (@twodads.u.k), we've been totally inspired by their journey to becoming the family they are today and are super excited they've chosen to share their story with us here

 I’m Michael and I’m married to Wes.
 We met by complete chance in June 2012 at Birmingham Pride no less, both single and not looking for a relationship, and pretty much from our first meeting I knew I’d met someone that was going to take my life into a direction that I’d been waiting for.
 Four months later (I know, right!) we were engaged and in August 2014 we married in front of all our friends and family.

 We’re Dads to our two children, Talulah is 4, and Duke is almost 2.
 Wes also has a 16-year-old daughter named Katie, she also lives with us and is an amazing big sister to our children.

 I guess we’re a little different from most families, but the one thing we have in common was the desire to create a family, the love we hold for our children and the dreams we strive to make happen for them.
 We’d do anything for them, just like any other parent would do for theirs.